-007 follows the clue to an alpine clinic.
+007 follows the clue to an alpine allergy clinic.
 He goes there undercover, finding a harem of women being treated for allergies.
 In his element, 007 struts around in a kilt and beds two patients.
 In a twist surprising exactly no one, Blofeld is behind this.
 The ‘patients,’ are being brainwashed to return home as agents of biological warfare.
 Before you know it, James has escaped and reunited with Tracy, gotten engaged, and Tracy has been kidnapped.
 It’s a whirlwind, really.
 James teams up with Draco, saves Tracy, seemingly defeats Blofeld, and marries the girl.

 It seems Bond is headed for a happy ending (pun intended).
 He’s even retiring from MI6 to be with Tracy.
-Alas, it is not to last.
+Alas, it is not to be.
 As they depart for their honeymoon, the very much alive Blofeld drives by with his Henchman Irma Bunt, who pumps 007’s signature Aston Martin full of lead, killing Tracy.

 Bond movies were becoming flimsy on plot and big on action sequences, but this one puts a focus on story and it pays off.
 You are able to believe in Bond’s relationship with Tracy because they spend time together (maybe not enough to get married, but oh well).
 Her death is an emotional moment in a series not exactly known for its emotional heft.
 Putting the story first also allows the movie to build suspense.
-If Lazenby was only going to be in one Bond movie, he lucked into starring in one of the best.
+Like I said: if Lazenby was only going to be in one Bond movie, he lucked into starring in one of the best.

 had a great career is probably happy wherever he is now.